 Slowly making progress

-At least one banking giant acknowledges its use of VantageScore.
-Leading U.S. credit card issuer Chase adopted VantageScore in January 2011.
-But experts say further growth will be slow, due to the fact that it’s costly for lenders to switch scoring models.
-All of this means that the next time you apply for a credit card, mortgage or car loan, it’s highly likely that your lender will use a FICO score to judge your riskiness.
+But experts say further growth in lending could be slow, as it’s costly for lenders to switch scoring models.
+FICO has also begun competing with VantageScore’s ability to score cardholders with little or no credit history by introducing a new credit score that also incorporates nontraditional data.
+All of this means the next time you apply for a credit card, mortgage or car loan, it’s highly likely that your lender will use a FICO score to help judge your riskiness.

 Grading your credit

-Still, experts say VantageScore offers another way for consumers to educate themselves about credit and that’s a good thing.
-"Consumers can benefit from using either score.
-They just need to make sure they know the scaling of the score they're using," says TowerGroup's Focardi.
+Still, experts say VantageScore offers another way for consumers to educate themselves about credit, and that’s a good thing.

-And despite the advantage FICO holds in the marketplace, VantageScore remains confident about its present, as well as the next half decade of life.
-"We are a major player now,” says Burns.
+Despite the advantage FICO holds in the marketplace, VantageScore remains confident about its present, as well as the next 10 years.
+“We are a major player now,” says Burns.